Threats to Sea Turtles

 Entanglement in Commercial Fishing Gear

-Although there are no shrimp trawlers in Bermuda’s territorial waters, lost or discarded fishing nets and ropes are often washed up on our shores.
-On occasion, sea turtles are washed ashore tangled in the rope and twine that served as their death trap.
-Unable to free themselves from such debris, their struggle to reach the ocean surface for a breath of air fails, due to the weight of their burden, and this results in drowning.
+Unattended, lost or discarded fishing nets and ropes can be a deadly trap for sea turtles.
+On occasion sea turtles are washed ashore tangled in the rope and twine.
+Unable to free themselves from such debris, their struggle to reach the ocean surface for a breath of air fails and this results in drowning.
 In other cases, the turtle becomes so entangled that it is unable to feed and it slowly starves to death.

 The practice of trap fishing in Bermuda and elsewhere has been identified as a threat to the ocean-going leatherback turtle which occasionally comes near shore.
 Through adaptations for speed and power in the open ocean, the leatherback has lost the ability to swim backward which would allow it to extract itself from entrapment.